Kihei Maui Guide: Best Beaches, Food, Snorkeling, And Things To Do

 2. Swim And Sunset At Kamaole I

-Kamaole I is a classic South Kihei beach day—easy water access and a great spot to catch sunset.
+Kamaole I is a classic South Kihei beach day with easy access to the water and a great spot to catch the sunset.

 Best for: swimming, sunset.